itk-dev/doner-din-stemme/README.md

 itkdev-docker-compose drush giv_din_stemme:qualify:transcribe:id DONATION_ID
 ```

-**Note** that all the following qualifying commands will validate donations
+**Note** the `similar_text` qualifying command will validate donations
-if they result in a score that does not exceed the configured threshold level.
+if they result in a score that surpasses the configured threshold level.
+The `wer` and `cer` will validate the donation if the score does not
+surpass the configured threshold levels.
 The commands will never invalidate donations.

 Calculate similar text score with